Kore is named ironically, and is made of almost entirely non-core material.

 is NOT speak with dead, it's Revenance, a fourth level Paladin (and cleric and blackguard) spell from the book Complete Divine.
 He is either playing a paladin of tyranny/slaughter (and has convinced Herbert to let him use non-core paladin spells as an abnormal paladin), or a Gray Guard from Complete Warrior that seriously stretches the limits of the "no code of conduct as long as you're lawful good" thing.

 Think about it.
-His usual strategy in a fight is to rely on heavy armor, a ridiculously over-sized shield in relation to his physical size, and killing his targets from as great a distance as possible with automatic crossbows.and his usual targets seem to be way, way below his level based on how obscenely broken he usually is in combat.as in fighting enemies intended for a level 1-2 as level 12. alternatively, as mentioned further down, his player is either intimidating the GM or the GM's girlfriend
+His usual strategy in a fight is to rely on heavy armor, a ridiculously over-sized shield in relation to his physical size, and killing his targets from as great a distance as possible with automatic crossbows.
+And his usual targets seem to be way, way below his level based on how obscenely broken he usually is in combat.
+As in fighting enemies intended for a level 1-2 as level 12.
+Alternatively, as mentioned further down, his player is either intimidating the GM or the GM's girlfriend.

 Kore is the rerolled character of the player that was originally the low level human paladin that was killed brutally by goblins in the first few strips.